Pranjul2002/Pranjul2002/README.md

 - 🌱 I’m currently learning **Data Structure and algorithm in java.**

-- 👨‍💻 All of my projects are available at https://pranjul2002.github.io/Portfolio/
+- 👨‍💻 All of my projects and about me are available at https://pranjul-portfolio.netlify.app/

 - 📫 How to reach me **shivamkhankriyal515@gmail.com**